-It is not uncommon for university students to work at part-time jobs during their education.
+It is not uncommon for university students to work part-time jobs during their education.
 In fact, in most American universities this practice is encouraged.
 AUD is no exception.
 Students can gain valuable work experience by working for pay or volunteering throughout their university careers.
-Most employers welcome and think highly of students whose CVs that list work beyond the classroom.
-In today's world, jobs are at a premium and competition often demands ongoing work experience prior to graduation.
-On campus and off campus part-time jobs and internships offers are listed with the Career Services Unit.
+Most employers welcome and think highly of students whose CVs list work beyond the classroom.
+In today's world, jobs are at a premium and competition often demands ongoing work experience before graduation.
+On-campus and off-campus part-time jobs and internship offers are listed at the AUD Career Center and students are strongly encouraged to remain up to date on the latest career resources and job opportunities by creating a unique user profile on the Career "audubai.jobteaser.com"